 Another certification to look for is ETL, which indicates that a product complies with the safety standards set by Intertek’s Electrical Testing Lab.
-Any electronic product that oscillates at 9 kHz or higher in the United States—as some lightning cables do—must have a Federal Communications Commission (FCC) certification.
+Any electronic product that oscillates at 9 kilohertz or higher in the United States—as some lightning cables do—must have a Federal Communications Commission (FCC) certification.

 Choosing the right lightning cable for your needs also involves deciding how long and how durable the cord must be.
-The lightning cables that are packaged with Apple devices are 1 meter long, but lightning cables made by other manufacturers can be purchased in a variety of lengths, up to 13 feet long.
-Longer lightning cables are useful when there isn’t an electrical outlet nearby and users don’t want to sit against a wall until their devices are up and running.
+The lightning cables that are packaged with Apple devices are 1 meter long, but lightning cables made by other manufacturers can be purchased in a variety of lengths up to 13 feet long.
+Long lightning cables are useful when there isn’t an electrical outlet nearby and users don’t want to sit against a wall until their devices are up and running.

 Lightning cable durability is another important factor, especially for those with children or pets.
-Many lightning cables undergo tests to see how many bends it can withstand; it’s a good idea to look for a cord that has been tested for at least 5,000 bends.
+Many lightning cables undergo tests to see how many bends they can withstand; it’s a good idea to look for a cord that has been tested for at least 5,000 bends.
 Some lightning cables are wrapped in braided nylon or other fibers that resist damage.

 Our Top Picks